Lee Wulff: Early life

-Lee Wulff was born on February 10, 1905, in Valdez, District of Alaska to parents Charles and Lilly Wulff of Brooklyn and Staten Island, New York, respectively.
+Lee Wulff was born on February 10, 1905, in Valdez, District of Alaska, to parents Charles and Lilly Wulff of Brooklyn and Staten Island, New York, respectively.
 Charles Wulff left Brooklyn around 1900 to seek gold in Alaska but soon became dependent on other work and settled in Valdez.
 In Valdez, Lee's father was a deputy sheriff and newspaper publisher in the small frontier town.
 Lee's mother was a Norwegian immigrant from Staten Island who eventually traveled to Valdez to marry Charles.
 They had three children, Henry (Lee), Audrey and Lillian.
 Lee learned to fish at an early age in the rivers and saltwater surrounding Valdez.
 By age 10 he was learning how to fly fish with lancewood/greenheart rods and silk fly lines and leaders.
-During the Winter of 1915-16, Charles Wulff moved the family back to Brooklyn to assume management of his deceased grandfather's coal business.
+During the winter of 1915-16, Charles Wulff moved the family back to Brooklyn to assume management of his deceased grandfather's coal business.
 Lee Wulff disliked the big city of Brooklyn and longed for the outdoors of Valdez.
-However he did well in Brooklyn public schools achieving honor student status.
+However, he did well in Brooklyn public schools, achieving honor student status.

 In 1920, Charles Wulff sold his interest in the Brooklyn coal company and moved the family to San Diego, California.
 Lee quickly adapted to the local saltwater fishing in the San Diego region and routinely fished for sea bass, corvina and yellowtail in the kelp beds along the Pacific Ocean beaches with his high school friends.
 He graduated from San Diego High School on January 27, 1922, at the age of 18.
 He attended two years at San Diego State College before transferring to Stanford University to study engineering.
 At San Diego State he played varsity and lettered in football, basketball and track.
 He graduated from Stanford on June 21, 1926, with a degree in engineering.
-Despite having a degree in engineering, Lee Wulff did not want to be an engineer and with the reluctant support of his father, he decided to pursue a career as an artist.
+Despite having a degree in engineering, Wulff did not want to be an engineer, and, with the reluctant support of his father, he decided to pursue a career as an artist.